Setting up your office correctly - What needs to be considered?

-The optimal furnishing of the office is a question that constantly accompanies companies.
-Due to a regularly changing working world - new working models, new legal requirements or changing demands of the employees on the office - the furnishing of the office must also be regularly adapted to these changes.
+The optimal office setup is a question that companies are constantly addressing.
+Due to a constantly changing world of work - new work models, new legal requirements or changing demands of employees on the office - the office setup must also be regularly adapted to these changes.

-Before dealing with questions of furnishing and designing the office, there are conceptual and strategic considerations to be made.
-Because an office today is much more than a mere collection of workstations.
-In times of increasing hybrid work, the office must offer employees added value so that they decide against the home office and in favour of working in the office.
-Modernly designed offices are therefore oriented towards the tasks and processes in the company and help to optimise them.
+Before dealing with questions of furnishing and designing the office, conceptual and strategic considerations are necessary.
+Because today, an office is far more than just a collection of workplaces.
+In times of increasing hybrid work, the office must offer employees added value so that they decide against the home office and for working in the office.
+Modernly designed offices are therefore oriented towards the tasks and processes in the company and help to optimize them.

-- How many of the employees are in the office on a regular basis?
+- How many employees are regularly in the office?

-- What tasks do the employees have to do?
+- What tasks do employees have to perform?

-Until a few years ago, the question would have been how many employees the company had.
-But with the emergence of new working models (keyword remote work), the office landscape has also changed.
-Employees are increasingly working part-time or making use of the possibility to work in a home office.
-Freelancers are hired on a project basis and are only with the company for a certain period of time.
-All of this leads to a change in capacity requirements in the office.
+Until a few years ago, the question would have been how many employees the company has.
+But with the emergence of new work models (keyword Remote Work), the office landscape has also changed.
+Employees are increasingly working part-time or taking advantage of the opportunity to work from home.
+Freelancers are hired on a project basis and are only in the company for a specific period.
+All of this leads to a changed capacity requirement in the office.

-Not all office work is the same.
-The requirements for office design differ depending on the area of responsibility.
-Basically, there has been an increased trend towards more communication and cooperation in recent years.
-This means that employees are increasingly working together on projects and tasks require ever closer cooperation within a team as well as across teams.
-This must also be taken into account in the design phase and the office space must do justice to this circumstance.
+Office work is not all the same.
+Depending on the area of responsibility, the requirements for office design vary.
+In general, there has been an increasing trend towards more communication and cooperation in recent years.
+This means that employees are increasingly working together on projects, and tasks require ever closer cooperation within a team as well as across teams.
+This must also be taken into account in the concept phase, and the office space must do justice to this circumstance.

 The following general office concepts are typically distinguished: